 Jasmine is a very well-known for its small, strongly scented white flowers which blooms at night during spring-summer.
 This plant is native to Asia and Africa.
 In India, it is found throughout the country.
 Jasmine grows wild in sub-tropical North-West Himalayas, Western Ghats, Nilgiris, hills and cultivated in various states such as Kumaon, Uttar Pradesh, Rajasthan and Madhya Pradesh.
-Jasmine is a medicinal plant that is used from time immemorial for treatment of variety of diseases.
+Jasmine is a medicinal plant that is used from time immemorial for treatment of a variety of diseases.

 Taxonomical or Scientific Classification